muenchhausen/ubuntu-dovecot-simple-imap/README.md

     docker build -t muenchhausen/ubuntu-dovecot-simple-imap .

 ## Future Steps
 The preferred way is the Unix Way: Small reusable images with clear responsibilities.
 A nice image is [cpuguy83's nfs-client](https://registry.hub.docker.com/u/cpuguy83/nfs-client/): It can be used to map NFS shares to volumes which can be accessed by any other Docker containers as required.
-Unfortunately it is not yet working.
-See [issue](https://github.com/docker/docker/issues/4213).
-So let's wait for that, than we work on a more beautiful solution.
+Unfortunately it is not working yet - see this [issue](https://github.com/docker/docker/issues/4213).
+Let's wait for that, than we work on a more beautiful solution.